-AFYREN is committed to promoting the professional development of its employees by offering each of them a personalised training programme, and by providing them with career development opportunities that make the most of their skills, creativity, innovative potential and entrepreneurial energy.
-To this end, a Group training programme is currently being defined, with a number of initiatives already in place, particularly in the areas of QHSE and cybercrime.
-Climate Fresks will also be on display at two sites to give employees a shared understanding of environmental and social issues.
+AFYREN is committed to promoting the professional development of its employees by offering each of them a personalised training programme, and by offering them career prospects that value their skills, creativity, innovative potential and entrepreneurial energy.
+To this end, a Group training programme has been launched, with core courses on QHSE, ethics and cybercrime.
+Climate Fresks have been produced at the company's three sites for all employees, to help them share an understanding of environmental and societal issues and come up with concrete ideas for improvements at their sites.